History of Associated Lumber Industries

 In the history of the Company, we have experienced two fires at our stores both of which were in Carbondale.
 The first was at the Washington Street location on July 28, 1959.
 The store lost some inventory and their display room due to the fire.
 A 13-year-old intruder caused the fire on a Sunday afternoon.
 Ten years to the date, July 28, 1969, Lumber City (300 West Willow) burnt to the ground.
 The main office and its inventory were lost.
 In the case of both fires, the stores were only closed for one day and were back in operation serving their customers the second day after the fire.

 Our company throughout its history has been known for its employees’ long service.
 Like Harold Koehn, others have served thirty or forty years for our company.
 A few of those are: Neal Laws Sr., who served as President up until his retirement in 1996; Bill Boor, who served as General Manager and assistant secretary/treasurer until his retirement in 1993; Tot Tunnel, who served as the first General Manager until his retirement in 1964 and Don Minton, who served as General Manager until his retirement in 1998.
 Other long time Managers are Joe Minton, Raymond Cates, Raymond Williams, Billy Keller, Lowell Young, Everett Greenwood, Tom Greenwood, and Marvin Juhl.
 These men gave of their lives to help form Associated Lumber into the company it is today.
 In 1998, the grandson of the first president of Associated Lumber Industries, Douglas F. Dickey, became the president with a long family history of service to our company.
 On September 1, 2013 Arthur Mize a thirty year veteran of Associated Lumber was elected president/general manager of operation.
-Our company currently employs about fifty people and has five convenient locations scattered throughout Southern Illinois: Anna, Carbondale, Du Quoin, Mt.
-Vernon and Murphysboro.

 The original purpose or mission statement of the company was to sell building materials and building related products.
 Our company still sells building products today but our philosophy is to better serve the needs of our customers and our communities.
 We meet the needs of our customers through the use of special equipment, services, and the dedication of our employees.
 It is our goal to make our customers’ job a little easier.
 For over seven decades, Associated Lumber has been serving its customers and its communities.
 In the past seventy-five plus years, Associated Lumber Industries, Inc. has been "Helping to build Southern Illinois" with quality building products and professional service to its customers.